Electroclash: Other early artists

-Electroclash revival
+Revival

-Electroclash in the U.S.
+In the U.S.

 In the U.S., the genre gained media attention when the Electroclash Festival was held in New York in October 2001, aiming to "make a local breakthrough with this scene, presenting a select group of superstar and pioneer artists from Europe and the U.S." The Electroclash Festival returned in 2002, followed by live tours across the US and Europe in 2003 and 2004.
 Notable artists who performed at the festival and subsequent tours include Scissor Sisters, ADULT., Erol Alkan, Princess Superstar, Mignon, Mount Sims, Tiga and Spalding Rockwell.

 Global resurgence

-Around 2022, electroclash experienced a resurgence led by several prominent artists.
+Around 2022, electroclash experienced a resurgence led by several prominent artists, considered the third wave of electroclash.
 DJ Hell launched a new electroclash tour, while Konerytmi presented a distinctive electroclash 2022 live act in a steampunk-themed environment.
-Norbert Thunder contributed to the revival with his "Fembot Actress EP" in 2022, which included the festival hit track "Groove, Style, Lights, Euphoria."
+Norbert Thunder contributed to the revival with his Fembot Actress EP in 2022, which included the festival hit track "Groove, Style, Lights, Euphoria."
 Marketed as an effort to reintroduce the electroclash sound to contemporary audiences, the EP gained notable attention.
 Several record labels also began releasing electroclash vinyl records and EPs, including the Spanish label Veintidós Rec. and the Italian label Rapid Eye Movement Records.

+Swedish singer and songwriter Zara Larsson used the electroclash genre for the first single from her fifth album Midnight Sun (2025), titled "Pretty Ugly", released the same year.
+The song contains pop influences and blends Eurodance elements.